2017 Dinner and Dance at The Priory Barn, Wymondley

 Chair of the Trust Robert Stewart said,

 “For the third consecutive year the kind, generous sponsors and guests at our annual black tie dinner and dance helped the Stevenage Community Trust to reach another record breaking amount for one single event beating last year’s total of £26,000.
 Whilst the result of £28,100 is a collaborative effort, Adrian and Jennie Hawkins and of Weldability and Simon and Pam Galbraith of Redgate Software’s magnanimous support along with so many others helped us realise these new heights – thank you.
 To be able to do so with our Founder Hilda Lawrence’s son Paul in attendance along with our evergreen former director Tom Johnson MBE was even more special.
 To top all of this off our guest speaker Roz Savage inspired us all with her vivid stories of how she single-handedly rowed across the Atlantic, Pacific and the Indian Oceans – truly an amazing evening with all the monies raised helping those in need with our community.”

-Dinner and Dance 2018 – save the date
+Stevenage Community Trust Annual Dinner and Dance 2018

 2018 Annual Quiz Night

 For the 9th successive year, local property and construction consultants Robinson Low Francis (RLF) hosted and sponsored their annual quiz night in aid of Stevenage Community Trust.
 21 teams put their general knowledge to the test through eight rounds of trivia questions and various 'spot prize' competitions, superbly organised by our unique quizmaster Vince.